 The accuracy of an LSTM network is heavily dependent on the training data.

 The training data used in the new Tesseract LSTM included a significant amount of degraded images produced by cameras.

 If Tesseract's LSTM recognizer fails on a particular character sequence, it can "fall-back" to its generic static shape classifier to make the determination.

 The amount of computation required for LSTM network character recognition is about 50 times greater than for character recognition performed using a static classifier.
 To help speed up the processing, we are utilizing SSE2 instructions for the inner neural network calculations.
-We have also achieved a significant performance increase by making extensive use of hyper-threading (running on multiple-CPUs) in the most CPU intensive portions of the OCR and image processing functions.
-TopOCR will automatically scale the number of threads based on the number of processors or "cores" on your PC.
-On a standard DeskTop PC using a 4-core Intel 3.4GHz i7-6700 CPU, our implementation of Tesseract's LSTM neural network OCR engine takes about 5 seconds to read a 5.0 MP image and TopOCR's image pre-processing (binarization, straighten columns) adds about another second.
+We have also achieved a significant performance increase by making extensive use of multi-threading (running on multiple-CPUs) in the most CPU intensive portions of the OCR and image processing functions.
+To optimize multi-threading, TopOCR will automatically scale the number of threads the program uses based on the number of processors or "cores" on your PC.
+On a standard DeskTop PC using a 4-core Intel 3.4GHz i7-6700 CPU, our implementation of Tesseract's LSTM neural network OCR engine takes about 6 seconds to read a 5.0 MP image and TopOCR's image pre-processing (binarization, noise removal, straighten columns) adds about another second.
 For comparison, one of the new 8-core Ryzen CPUs from AMD will read a page in under 3 seconds!
-Because of the enormous performance improvement achieved by using multi-processing, we recommend ONLY running TopOCR on a 4-core or better CPU.
-As 8-core CPUs become more mainstream, TopOCR will already be equipped to maximize performance for these CPUs.
+Because of the enormous performance improvement achieved by using multi-processing, we recommend ONLY running TopOCR on a 4-core or better CPU!
+As 8-core and even 16-core CPUs become more mainstream, TopOCR is already equipped to maximize performance for these CPUs!

 TAO OCR - Tesseract Accelerated OCR